Draft Campus Master Plan Process

-California State University, Monterey Bay (CSUMB) has initiated a process to update its campus master plan.
-The new master plan will build on earlier planning efforts that facilitated the transition of the campus from the former Fort Ord Army Base, to a 21st-century setting for teaching, learning and research.
-The master plan will consider a wide range of issues encompassing the academic environment, student and residential life, sustainability, mobility and infrastructure systems, and connections with Monterey Bay communities.
+In 2015, California State University, Monterey Bay (CSUMB) initiated a process to update its campus master plan.
+The new plan builds on earlier planning efforts that facilitated the transition of the campus from the former Fort Ord Army Base, to a 21st-century setting for teaching, learning and research.
+The master plan process considered a wide range of issues encompassing the academic environment, student and residential life, sustainability, mobility and infrastructure systems, and connections with Monterey Bay communities.

 Phase 1: Discovery